-Effects has a Filter panel that lets you browse all of the filters inside Effects, and display previews of those filters with the available styles for that filter.
+In addition to the Filters window, Effects has a Filter panel on the left side of the screen.
+This panel lets you browse all of the filters, and will display previews of those filters with the available styles for that filter.
 To choose the Filters panel, click on the Filters tab.
-A list of the filters will appear, and clicking on a filter will display thumbnails of your image with that filter's available styles.
+A list of the filters will appear; clicking on a filter will display thumbnails of your image with that filter's available styles.
 To choose one, click on the style, and Effects will add that filter to the Overall Settings pane.
-Note that this will replace the currently selected filter in the stack; to add a new one on top of the stack, click the Add Filter button in the Overall Settings panel, then choose a filter from the list.
+Note that this will replace the currently selected filter in the stack; to add a new one on top of the stack, click the Add Filter button at the top of the Effects tab on the right, then choose a filter from the list.